benknight135/thirty-knights/api/data/posts/day10.md

 ## 14:19
 ### Seafood pasta

-The streets of Venice were very busy and full of tourists that at first it wasn’t a pleasant experience.
+The streets of Venice were so very busy and full of tourists that at first it wasn’t a pleasant experience.
 But after exploring out to less traversed alleys for some quiet, everything got much more pleasant.
 After I recovered, I headed back down to the waters edge to find a lovely restaurant where I sipped on a piñata colada and had a very tasty seafood spaghetti.

 ![Seafood spaghetti](https://raw.githubusercontent.com/benknight135/thirty-knights/main/api/data/posts/day10/seafood-spaghetti.jpeg)

 ## 15:01
 ### Opera

-After lunch I continued to explore Venice and eventually found my way to courtyard in front of a grand building where an opera singer was projecting incredible sounds.
+After lunch I continued to explore Venice and eventually found my way to a courtyard in front of a grand building where an opera singer was projecting incredible sounds.
 I stayed here a while taking in the soothing sounds.

 ![Opera singer](https://raw.githubusercontent.com/benknight135/thirty-knights/main/api/data/posts/day10/opera.jpeg)